-Officers in attendance: Vice-Chancellor, Registrar and Secretary and Director of Human Resources
+Officer in attendance: Director of Human Resources

 Any member of the Committee, or University staff member, whose pay or associated payments, terms and conditions are to be discussed is excluded from those discussion and this will be clearly indicated on the respective agenda prior to the meeting taking place.

 Annual Remuneration Report